Search For Doomed MH370 Resumes 11 Years After Disappearance - UrduPoint

 Kuala Lumpur, (APP - UrduPoint / Pakistan Point News - 25th Feb, 2025) A fresh search for Malaysia Airlines flight MH370 has been launched more than a decade after the plane went missing in one of aviation's greatest enduring mysteries.

-Maritime exploration firm Ocean Infinity has resumed the hunt for the missing plane, Malaysian transport minister Anthony Loke said Tuesday.
+Maritime exploration firm Ocean Infinity has resumed the hunt for the missing plane, Malaysian Transport Minister Anthony Loke said on Tuesday.

-Loke added that details on how long the search would last had not been negotiated yet.
+Loke said details about how long the search would last had not been negotiated yet.

-He also did not provide details on when exactly the British firm kicked off its hunt.
+He also did not provide details about when exactly the British firm restarted its hunt.

-The Malaysian government in December had said it had agreed to launch a new search for MH370, which disappeared more than a decade ago.
+The Malaysian government said in December it had agreed to launch a new search for MH370.

 The Boeing 777 carrying 239 people disappeared from radar screens on March 8, 2014, while en route from Kuala Lumpur to Beijing.